buildingSMART/IFC4.3.x-development/docs/properties/i/IsFreshwater.md

 IsFreshwater
 ============

-Indication of freshwater (true,false or unknown)
+Indication of freshwater (true,false or unknown).